AskExplain/gcproc/README.md

 ![](main_splatter.gif)

 Example of single cell RNA-seq (matrix, rows are genes, columns are cells) aligned to Spatial Transcriptomic information (histology image, and, cell-gene expression matrix).
 Gene expression is visualised and corresponds to the immunofluoresecent tissue.
-Notice expression changes through space and time.
+Notice tissue structure changes through space and time (and is a function of gene expression at each time and spatial point).

 More information can be found at: https://github.com/AskExplain/gcproc_analysis